mgreenegit/rfc_customguestconfig/README.md

 - Application settings

 To validate this scenario,
-we will work through iterations of what we will ask to be validated.
+we would like to work together with customers to test content, openly.

-An early iteration of this capability in preview would support configurations for Windows authored in Desired State Configuration and profiles for Linux authored in Chef Inspec.
+An early iteration of this capability in preview supports configurations for Windows authored in Desired State Configuration and profiles for Linux authored in Chef Inspec.
-Only resources provided in the Guest Configuration module would be recommended.
+Only resources provided in the Guest Configuration module are recommended.

 In future iterations,
-custom DSC resources would also be recommended for testing.
+custom DSC resources and 3rd party tools will also be available for testing.

 ## User story